bidon-io/bidon_sdk_android/doc/ad-formats/interstitial.md

         // adValue.revenue - ad revenue from mediation
     }
 })
-interstitial.loadAd(activity = this, minPrice = otherMediationEcpm) // or use DefaultMinPrice
+interstitial.loadAd(activity = this, pricefloor = otherMediationEcpm) // or use DefaultMinPrice
 ```

 ## Displaying interstitial ad